1964-1971: PSB's mission- Upgrade knowledge and skills of Singapore’s workforce

 As part of the government’s restructuring efforts, PSB was corporatised in 2001, and IPT-PSB was renamed PSB Academy.
 With this, PSB Academy embarked on its foray into the region, offering an expanding range of education and corporate training services.

 During the next few years, PSB Colleges were established in China, Vietnam and two PSB Singapore School campuses were set up in Indonesia in 2005.
-PSB Consulting offices to serve the industries were also set up in China and Malaysia.
+PSB Consulting offices were also set up in China and Malaysia.

 2006-2013: PSB Academy looks to be Asia’s academy for the industry

-PSB Academy becomes privatised in Year 2006 and moved into a S$10 million new campus in 2007.
+PSB Academy became privatised in 2006 and moved into its S$10 million Delta campus in 2007.

 2014: PSB Academy celebrates 50th anniversary!